fed/react-rating/README.md

 Check out the `./src` directory and look for the `{Rating, Average, Stars}` folders.

 `Rating` is a stateful class component, and `Average` is a stateless functional component.
-The rating component depends on a third stateless functional component called `Stars` which is only responsible for rendering the clickable stars.
+The rating component depends on a third stateful component called `Stars` which is only responsible for rendering the clickable stars.

 Some notes on these components: